India leads surge in Covid-19 infections across the globe

 In Nepal, too, officials warned that new infections were rising faster than overwhelmed health facilities could record them.
 More than a third of tests return positive.
 The country on Friday posted the most new cases since October.

-Malaysia on Sunday reported its first case of India's highly infectious B1617 virus variant in an Indian national who recently arrived in Kuala Lumpur.
+Malaysia yesterday reported its first case of India's highly infectious B1617 virus variant in an Indian national who recently arrived in Kuala Lumpur.
 The country has seen a spike in infections over the past fortnight.

 Japan's health experts are pessimistic about the odds of containing its latest surge in cases despite its third state of emergency.